 ECSH33205 - Checking risk assessment and management

-This gives you an indication of the risks associated to the business’s activities and helps to gauge the level of understanding and compliance before conducting the compliance check.
+This gives you an indication of the risks associated to the business’s activities and helps to gauge the level of understanding and compliance before conducting the compliance intervention.
 You will get a fuller understanding of the risk when you have spoken to the business and understand how it operates.

-• during and after your interview with the business to ensure what was said corresponds with the written risk assessment
+• During and after your interview with the business to ensure what was said corresponds with the written risk assessment.

-• after you’ve reviewed the client list or transaction list to ensure that the business has appropriately identified and assessed the risks it is subject to
+• After you’ve reviewed the client list or transaction list to ensure that the business has appropriately identified and assessed the risks it is subject to.

-• after you’ve conducted records testing – see ECSH 33700 on records testing
+• After you’ve conducted records testing – see ECSH33700.

 The overall aim of checking the risk assessment document is to ensure the business has recorded the steps taken when assessing money laundering, terrorist financing and proliferation financing (ML/TF/PF) risk within its business, and to establish if it is functioning effectively in driving the business’s anti-money laundering and countering the financing of terrorism and proliferation (AML/CFT/CFP) procedures.